Russian to Be Deported After Failed Tesla Ransomware Plot

 He was sentenced to 10 months in custody for his guilty plea in March to conspiracy to intentionally cause damage to a protected computer; to pay about $14,825 in restitution for company time investigating the attempted intrusion and turning the case over to the FBI; and three years of federal supervision if he remains in the U.S. or returns from abroad.
 He will remain in custody until he leaves the country.

 Tesla has a massive factory near Reno that makes batteries for electric vehicles and energy storage units.
-Company officials did not immediately respond Monday to messages.
+Company officials did not immediately respond Monday to messages seeking comment/

 The judge put the amount Kriuchkov offered to pay the unidentified employee at $500,000.
 She did not address previous reports that the bribe amounted to $1 million.